mariahlattas/website/about.md

 My work has been published at The Daily Aus, Now Simplified, Radio Adelaide 101.5, postup, JOY 94.9, Adelaide Cobras Football Club.

 I live and work on [Gadigal Land of the Eora Nation](https://aiatsis.gov.au/explore/map-indigenous-australia) who are the Traditional Custodians of the Sydney region.
-I recognises their continuing connection to land, sea, culture, and community.
+I recognise their continuing connection to land, sea, culture, and community.
 I pay my respects to Elders past, present, and emerging.

 Always Was, Always Will Be Aboriginal Land.